11 Google Data Studio Alternatives For Reporting Dashboards

 Pricing

-Databox offers four subscriptions: Free-forever, Starter, Professional, and Performer.
+Databox offers 5 subscriptions: Free, Starter, Professional, Growth, and Premium.
 The ‘Free-forever’ tier is limited to only 3 data source connections.
-The ‘Starter’ plan starts at $72 per month (paid annually) or $91 per month (paid monthly) that offers 4 data integrations and 4 dashboards.
 See full pricing here.

 3. Power BI